bondy-io/bondy_docs/docs/reference/configuration/basics.md

 # Configuration Basics
+> Bondy needs to be configured to your specific needs.{.definition}

 ## The `bondy.conf` file
 Bondy configuration file is used to set a wide variety of *static configuration options*.
 The file location depends on the installation method you've used as shown in the following table.